Germany: Trier deadly car ramming trial gets underway | DW | 19.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Man accused of killing five people in a deadly car ramming in the city of Trier is now on trial.
-A nine-week old baby and her father were among those killed in the pedestrian zone in December 2020.
+A 9-week-old baby and her father were among those killed in the pedestrian zone in December 2020.

 The 51-year-old man is accused of intentionally driving his car into pedestrians in the December 2020